bdavidxyz/chirpy/_posts/2024-02-08-how-to-find-element-inside-a-ruby-array.md

 ## How to find the nth matching element

-Something I didn't retrieve trivially is the way to find nth element to match a given condition.
+Something I didn't retrieve trivially is the way to find the nth element to match a given condition.

 First and last are easy.
 First match is easy.